nextcloud/notifications/docs/ocs-endpoint-v2.md

 ---------- | ---- | -----------------
-label | string | Translated short label of the action/button that should be presented to the user link | string | A link that should be followed when the action is performed/clicked type | string | HTTP method that should be used for the request against the link: GET, POST, DELETE primary | bool | If the action is the primary action for the notification or not
+label | string | Translated short label of the action/button that should be presented to the user link | string | A link that should be followed when the action is performed/clicked type | string | HTTP method that should be used for the request against the link: GET, POST, DELETE, PUT or WEB.
+In case of WEB a redirect should happen instead. primary | bool | If the action is the primary action for the notification or not